Skip to main content

 • This preempted any adverse claims from family members of the customer.

-LightReach Right To Request
+PLR Right To Request

 LightReach may require verification of precautionary steps from installers for accounts with higher-risk factors, at the discretion of our underwriters.
 Higher-risk factors include but are not limited to pricing, age, or market NPS scores.
-In such instances, installers are responsible for providing LightReach with a reasonable copy of the installer's verification step(s).
+In such instances, installers are responsible for providing PLR with a reasonable copy of the installer's verification step(s).

 • LightReach typically samples a percentage of accounts as standard practice, via Administrative Stipulations placed on the accounts.
 Partners receive standard stip notification emails in the event of this happening.